PeterWANGHK/highway-DSVO/occlusion_aware/README.md

 - The minimum weight represents "we know something is there but uncertain"
 - Planning layers should treat low-visibility vehicles with extra caution

-### 5.3 Connection to PINN

-For your Physics-Informed Neural Network:
-- The visibility weight can be learned or constrained by physics
-- PDE constraint: $\frac{\partial w}{\partial t} \propto v_{relative}$ (visibility evolves with motion)
-- The PINN can learn a more sophisticated visibility model from data

----

 ## 6. Visualization Guide